PRECIOUS-Gold hits 1-month peak fuelled by Fed's new stimulus measures

 “Gold’s rallying because this monetary largesse will eventually have to be repaid and that payment may come as sudden higher inflation somewhere down the road.”

-The Fed rolled out a broad, $2.3 trillion effort to bolster local governments and small and mid-sized businesses to keep the U.S. economy intact as the country battles the coronavirus pandemic.
+The Fed rolled out a broad, $2.3 trillion effort to bolster local governments and small and mid-sized businesses in its latest move to keep the U.S. economy intact as the country battles the coronavirus pandemic.

 Fed Chair Jerome Powell said the central bank will continue to use all the tools at its disposal until the U.S. economy begins to fully rebound from the harm caused by the outbreak.